pingcap/docs-tidb-operator/en/backup-to-blob-using-job.md

 ## Deploy the Dumpling job

+This section describes how to configure, deploy, and monitor Dumpling jobs.

+### Configure the Dumpling job

 The following is a sample configuration for the Dumpling job.
 Replace the variables with your specific values as needed:

 - `${name}`: Job name